 - describe mechanisms of reactions: electrophilic aromatic substitution, nucleophilic addition, pericyclic reactions, in addition to those learned in Organic I, and apply this knowledge to predict the major product in organic reactions, such as those involving hydrocarbons, alcohols, alkyl halides, and alkenes;

 - analyze the nature of a reagent as a nucleophile, free radical, or electrophile and use this knowledge to propose the synthesis of organic compounds, such as hydrocarbons, alkyl halides, alcohols, ethers, alkenes, alkynes, aromatics, amines, and carbonyl containing compounds;

-- demonstrate proficiency in organic laboratory skills as they pertain to: chemical information, safe handling, use and disposal of organic compounds; synthetic procedures including isolation, purification and structure elucidation of obtained products, use of multi-step synthesis; stoichiometry and use of instrumentation; and writing of laboratory notebooks and reports in accordance with current scientific journals styles.
+- demonstrate proficiency in organic laboratory skills as they pertain to: chemical information, safe handling, use and disposal of organic compounds; synthetic procedures, including isolation, purification, and structure elucidation of obtained products; use of multi-step synthesis; stoichiometry and use of instrumentation; and writing of laboratory notebooks and reports in accordance with current scientific journal styles [Technological Competence].

 - Alkynes: Structure, Nomenclature, Properties, Preparation, and Reactions

 - Dienes: Structure, Nomenclature and Reactions, Polymers and Polymerization

 - Arenes and Aromaticity: Structure, Nomenclature, and Reactions

 - Spectroscopy: NMR, IR, MS, UV